geekiam/website/static/posts/serverless-netlify-faunadb-gridsome.md

  In order to keep things simple from this tutorial perspective, we only need to ensure that the collection can be created from the terminal.

+FaunaDB is a rare breed in the world of databases as it allows you to model and query your data using different
+paradigms:
+* Relational
+* Documents (schemaless)
+* Temporal
+* Graph-like

- The first file we're gong to create is a plain Javascript file which will contain some Global variables we are going use across a number of files in our function.
+The first file we're going to create is a plain Javascript file which will contain some Global variables we are going use across a number of files in our function.
 We'll create a `collection.js` in our function folder.
 Essentially this file contains variable for the name of our collection and the name of its associated index.

  ```javascript
 module.exports.name = 'users'
 module.exports.index = 'all_users'